merely-useful/py-rse/index.md

 in that we've written some code that leverages other pre-existing software packages in order to produce the key results of a report.\index{publishing!software}
-To make a computational workflow like this open, transparent and reproducible we must archive three key items:
+To make a computational workflow like this open, transparent, and reproducible we must archive three key items:

 1. A copy of any **analysis scripts or notebooks** used to produce the key results